I am a retired appliance repairman with many years of experience. I am excited to share with you what I've learned over the years.

-There are several possible causes—some simple and some not so simple.
+There are several possible causes why there is water left in your dishwater at the end of a cycle.
+Some simple and some not so simple.

 - Full garbage disposal